Shipwreck Cove Bay Shore NY: Here’s what you need to know if you’re planning to head out to this Long Island sprinkler park with little kids in tow!

 My Advice to the town: lower the sprinkler force, or set aside certain times of the day when the force is suitable for the four & under crowd; add more seating and shade

-Admission: Open to the public from 10 a.m. to 6 p.m. daily.
+Admission: Open to the public from 10 a.m. to 6 p.m. daily, from the end of June through Labor Day.
 Free for families participating in the Town of Islip’s recreation.
 Day admission is $5.00 per person with a Town of Islip Recreation card, $7.50 without.
 Non-residents pay $10.00.
 Opens the end of June each year.

 Location: South Clinton Avenue at the Bay Shore Marina.